 If an issuer script is present, the chip will attempt to execute the command(s) in the script.
+Depending on the template used for the script, the commands in the script can be executed either before (Template 71) or after (Template 72) the Second Generate AC.
 Success or failure of this action is reported in an EMV tag that is part of the next online transaction performed by the card.
 The only exception is for the PIN Change transaction.
-A discussion of the PIN Change transaction is outside the scope of this document.
+A discussion of the PIN Change transaction may be found in the EMV Migration Forum ATM Working Committee white paper "Implementing EMV at the ATM: PIN Change at the ATM".